Study in the United Kingdom | IDP Vietnam

 • King's College London

-10. Can I study in the UK part-time?
+10. Can I work part-time while studying in the UK?

 Studying in the UK is a great opportunity for you to learn, hone your knowledge and experience a diverse culture.
 In addition to studying, international students can also look for part-time jobs to cover living expenses and improve their soft skills.
-However, in order to legally work part-time in the UK, you need to note some of the following:
+However, there are specific regulations on the number of hours and types of work that you need to strictly follow to ensure compliance with the law and not affect your student visa.

 • Are studying a full-time Bachelor's or Postgraduate degree at a school accredited by the UK Government.

-• It is necessary to comply with the UK minimum wage and working conditions regulations.
+• It is necessary to comply with UK minimum wage regulations and working conditions.

 • Work on campus: Most universities offer a variety of on-campus work opportunities for international students such as teaching assistants, library staff, café attendants, research collaborators..

 • You can choose jobs related to your field of study.
-This not only helps you gain experience, and get familiar with the real working environment, but also expands your relationships at work.
+This not only helps you gain experience, get familiar with the real working environment, but also expand your relationships at work.

 See more: Top popular part-time jobs in the UK for international students